-Sellers sell, and many buyers buy, UV (ultraviolet) filters for their DSLR and other cameras.
+Sellers sell, and many buyers buy, UV (ultraviolet) filters for their cameras.
 The main advantages are said to be twofold: some reduction of haze that is invisible to the human eye but which the camera purportedly might register, and some protection for the front element of your lens.

 On the other hand many photographers wouldn’t think of putting an extra layer of unnecessary glass in front of their lenses.
 They would rather accept the (rather small) possibility of a scratch on the front element of a lens than possibly reduce the quality of their images, and/or they prefer to protect the lens by using a lens cap and lens hood.

 I’m in the latter camp.
-I don’t own any UV filters* and I can think of darn few situations in which I’d want to use one.
+I don’t own any UV filters* and I can think of darned few situations in which I’d want to use one.
 (One possible exception being the use of some of Canon’s sealed lenses on which the seal is completed by adding a front filter – and here only if I were to use the lens in an extremely hostile environment, and with a fully environmentally sealed camera body such as that of the Canon 1 series.)
 My preference is to handle my camera and equipment relatively carefully, keep the gear protected when not actually using it, use a lens cap, and to almost always use a rigid lens hood.